-Matthew Hindman is Associate Professor in the School of Media and Public Affairs.
-His work focuses on political communication with a concentration on Internet politics.
+Matthew Hindman is an associate professor in the George Washington University School of Media and Public Affairs.
+His work focuses on political communication, digital audiences and online disinformation.

 Dr. Hindman earned a Ph.D. in politics as a Javits Fellow at Princeton.
-He is a Phi Beta Kappa graduate of Willamette University, and was previously a fellow in both the Harvard Government Department and the Harvard Kennedy School's National Center for Digital Government.
+He is a Phi Beta Kappa graduate of Willamette University and was previously a fellow in the Harvard Government Department and Harvard Kennedy School's National Center for Digital Government.

 The Internet Trap: How the Digital Economy Builds Monopolies and Undermines Democracy.
 (2018).
 Princeton University Press.

 The Myth of Digital Democracy.
 (2009).
 Princeton University Press.

 SMPA 2152, Data Analysis for Journalism and Political Communication